Gaza Humanitarian Foundation

-The United Nations and other aid groups refuse to cooperate with the GHF and have accused them of politicizing and "weaponizing aid", and delivering it in a manner that is unsafe and degrading for the Palestinian people.
-The United Nations and over 170 charities and NGOs, including Save the Children and Oxfam, accuse the GHF of failing to uphold and violating humanitarian norms by forcing two million Palestinians into overcrowded and militarized zones and subjecting aid-seekers to almost daily attacks; they demand that the GHF be immediately closed.
-Israeli claims that aid was being routinely diverted by Hamas.
-Aid organizations including the UN have denied these claims and attributed the aid theft to Palestinian groups armed by the Israeli military.
+The United Nations and other aid groups refused to cooperate with the GHF and accused them of politicizing and "weaponizing aid", and delivering it in a manner that is unsafe and degrading for the Palestinian people.
+The United Nations and over 170 charities and NGOs, including Save the Children and Oxfam, accused the GHF of failing to uphold and violating humanitarian norms by forcing two million Palestinians into overcrowded and militarized zones and subjecting aid-seekers to almost daily attacks; they demanded that the GHF be immediately closed.

-GHF is led by executive director John Acree, a former USAID manager, and executive chairman Johnnie Moore, an American evangelical leader and businessman.
+GHF was led by executive director John Acree, a former USAID manager, and executive chairman Johnnie Moore, an American evangelical leader and businessman.
 GHF's operations were suspended following the October 2025 Gaza ceasefire.
 A spokesperson for the group described an intent to resume operations.
+In November 2025, the GHF announced the permanent end of its operations in Gaza, saying that they "succeeded in their mission of showing there's a better way to deliver aid to Gazans."

 Background

-Since the start of the Gaza war, at least 52,700 Palestinians have been killed.
 Due to Israeli checkpoints into Gaza, the Israeli government and IDF have controlled the entrance of humanitarian aid into Gaza, with aid delivery disrupted multiple times over the years, either via Israeli government blockades or Israeli civilian actions.
 On 2 March 2025, Israel instituted a blockade on the Gaza Strip denying entry of food, water, medical supplies, shelter, and fuel with the stated aim of pressuring Hamas to release hostages.
 The blockade raised concerns about famine from the Integrated Food Security Phase Classification (IPC).
 In early May, the United States government confirmed reports of a planned aid distribution system led by the newly registered Gaza Humanitarian Foundation, with security provided by private contractors and the Israeli military.
 On 19 May, aid trucks entered Gaza for the first time since the blockade following a statement by Israel allowing the entry of a "basic amount of food".
 The Gaza Humanitarian Foundation began distributing aid on 26 May.

 According to a report by The New York Times, the idea of an Israeli-backed private food distribution program was discussed in December 2023.
 Throughout 2024, Israeli officials worked with private American security contractors, primarily CIA veteran Philip Reilly, to develop a plan.
 Reilly later launched the security company Safe Reach Solutions (SRS) in January 2025, which was tasked with securing food distribution sites in Gaza.
 SRS is owned by a trust based in Wyoming whose beneficiary is McNally Capital, a private equity firm founded in 2008 by Ward McNally.
 Boston Consulting Group also helped to set up GHF, signing multiple contracts with McNally Capital to assist SRS, though it later withdrew from the project.
 Israeli Prime Minister Benjamin Netanyahu has stated that the foundation was an initiative that originated in Israel.